 The Winter 2021 term will largely be online.
 Much like Fall 2020, there will be some on-campus classes for Graduate level or upper year Undergraduate courses.
 The Winter timetable will be updated early November to reflect any changes.

 These courses will have a set time when students are expected to “attend.”

 These courses do not require that you attend at a specific time but will still have deadlines that you will need to adhere to.

 Requests to increase or lower the course enrolment numbers should follow the normal procedure and be submitted to the scheduling team by the Department on a course change form: brocku.ca/registrar/staff-course-change-form

-On 25 August 2020, Brock University released updated guidance regarding Brock Research Activities During Stages of Pandemic and Recovery.
+On 18 December 2020, Brock University released updated guidance regarding Brock Research Activities During Stages of Pandemic and Recovery.
 This document and the accompanying guidance information extend from the June 15 Expansion of Access to Research Facilities plan to provide guidance for a broad range of research activities on- and off-campus at each of Brock’s Stages for Pandemic Response and Recovery (now updated to align with the province’s five zones of public health measures).

 - Researchers read and understand the guidance documents from Brock University Health, Safety, and Wellness:

 - Researchers complete COVID-19 safety training on Sakai (for employees or students as relevant), as well as any applicable required department-specific training.

 - Faculty researchers submit the following documents to their Associate Dean Research to request authorization for research activities for themselves and any supervisees:

 - Student researchers will be directed to confirm that they are willing to undertake research in pandemic conditions.